 Geri Walton has a great post up on her website with additional references if you'd like to check it out here: https://www.geriwalton.com/body-snatchers/

-The fictional character of Clara was inspired by the very real life of Harriot Kezia Hunt (1805-1875).
-Harriot was 22 when her father died and she and her younger sister opened a private school in their home to support themselves.
-Long story short, her sister fell ill and when 'conventional' doctors couldn't help, Harriot took it upon herself to study medicine with the help of Dr Richard Mott and his wife Elizabeth, also an (unrecognized) doctor.
-Harriot was the first woman to apply to Harvard Medical School (twice) and was rejected both times.
-Hunt advocated tirelessly for the right of women to learn and practice medicine and, more generally, to seek education and professions barred to them by society.
-She became a staunch activist of women's rights.
+The fictional life of Clara Hayward was inspired by the very real life of Harriot Kezia Hunt (1805-1875), who was a physician and a staunch women’s rights activist.
+Harriot was 22 when her father died and she and her sister opened a school to support themselves.
+Long story short, her sister fell ill and when 'conventional' doctors couldn't help, she took it upon herself to study medicine.
+She did so under the guidance of Dr. Richard Mott and his wife Elizabeth, also an (unrecognized) doctor.
+In 1835 Harriot opened her own practice without an ‘official’ degree, though she applied to Harvard Medical School— once in 1847 and again in 1849— and was rejected both times.
+(Fun fact: Harvard Medical School did not admit its first female student until almost a hundred years later in 1945, mainly due to fewer male applicants as a result of World War II.)

 Veterans, smugglers, and prisoners of war...